aaiken1/fin-data-analysis-text/_sources/chapters/3_1_intro.md

 These notes follow along with Chapters 3 and 4 of [Python for Finance, 2e](https://www.oreilly.com/library/view/python-for-finance/9781492024323/).

-Finally, you'll see this material again in your first Datacamp assignment, **Introduction to Python for Finance**.
-Control structures will appear in your second assignment, **Intermediate Python for Finance**.
+Finally, you'll find a lot of this material in the [Coding Basics section of Coding for Economists](https://aeturrell.github.io/coding-for-economists/code-basics.html)